Skip to content

 Deterministic dedupe

-While Splink is primarily a tool for probabilistic records linkage, there is functionality to perform deterministic (i.e. rules based) linkage.
+While Splink is primarily a tool for probabilistic records linkage, it includes functionality to perform deterministic (i.e. rules based) linkage.

-In this example, we deduplicate a more realistic dataset.
-The data is based on historical persons scraped from wikidata.
+In this example, we deduplicate a 50k row dataset based on historical persons scraped from wikidata.
 Duplicate records are introduced with a variety of errors introduced.
 The probabilistic dedupe of the same dataset can be found at Deduplicate 50k rows historical persons.

 import pandas as pd